vain0x/languages/README.md

 ## Solve

+Work inside the [solver](solver) directory.

-To solve a problem with picomet-lang, write your code in [runtime/examples/solver.picomet](runtime/examples/solver.picomet).
+To solve a problem with picomet-lang, write your code in [solver/src/main.picomet](solver/src/main.picomet).

-To run your code, use `./run`.
+To run your code, use `cargo run`.

-To submit your code, run `./build` and copy-and-paste `runtime/examples/solver.rs`.
+To submit your code, run `cargo build` and copy from `solver/src/main.rs`.

 ## Develop